acch/nagios-plugins/README.md

 # Nagios-Plugins
 Collection of Nagios / Icinga plugins.
-All checks posted and listed on https://exchange.nagios.org.
+All checks submitted and listed on https://exchange.nagios.org.

+All code follows the [Nagios Plugin Development Guidelines](https://nagios-plugins.org/doc/guidelines.html).

 Please use the [Issue Tracker](https://github.com/acch/nagios-plugins/issues) to ask questions, report problems or request enhancements.